openthread/ot-docs/site/en/guides/thread-primer/network-discovery.md

 ### 3. Child ID Request

-A Child ID Request is a unicast request from the attaching device (Child) that is sent to the Router or REED (Parent) for the purpose of establishing a Child-Parent link.
-If the request is sent to a REED, it [upgrades itself to a Router](router-selection.md) before accepting the request.
+A Child ID Request is a unicast request from the attaching device (Child) that is sent to the Extender-Capable Device (Parent) for the purpose of establishing a Child-Parent link.
+If the request is sent to a standby Extender-Capable Device, it [upgrades itself to a Mesh Extender](router-selection.md) before accepting the request.

 <figure>
 <a href="../images/ot-primer-network-mle-attach-03.png"><img src="../images/ot-primer-network-mle-attach-03.png" width="350" border="0" alt="OT MLE Attach Child ID Request" /></a>